Investin-pro/Investin_docs/docs/manager.md

 ## Fund creation

+=== "Solana"
     Managers are required to interact with Investin smart contracts to create funds.
-Since the function call is a interaction with on chain contracts managers are required to pay gas which estimates to around 350,000 gwei.
+Since the function call is a interaction with on chain contracts managers are required to pay fee which estimates to around 0.0144 Sol.
 Only one fund can be created per address.

+    ```yaml
+    FundInstruction::Initialize { min_amount, min_return, performance_fee_percentage }
+    ```

-=== "Solidity"
+=== "EVM"
+    Managers are required to interact with Investin smart contracts to create funds.
+Since the function call is a interaction with on chain contracts managers are required to pay gas which estimates to around 250,000 gwei.
+Only one fund can be created per address.
     ``` yaml
     function createFund (uint _minAmount,
     uint256 _minReturn, uint _performanceFeePercentage) external returns(address)
-    ```

-=== "Solana"

-    ```yaml
-    FundInstruction::Initialize { min_amount, min_return, performance_fee_percentage }
     ```

 As the intialization function call can be seen above the manager is expected to provide certain paramters as: